techcultivation/legal-docs/Project_leaving.markdown

 Should any intangible assets be aggregated through the Center for the Cultivation of Technology, such assets shall be transferred:

 - to the new organisation that is to hold the aggregate intangible assets for the project in the future; or should that not exist,
-- to the original authors themselves – effectively returning to each author the assets they wrote themselves.
+- to the original authors themselves – effectively returning to each author the assets they contributed themselves.

-In any case, the Center for the Cultivation of Technology reserves the right to hold a copy of the project’s intangible assets and continue to provide it to the public under a free and open license (see [Outbound licensing][outbound] document for licensing details).
+In any case – and this is unwaivable even in a written agreement –, the Center for the Cultivation of Technology reserves the right to hold a copy of the project’s intangible assets and continue to provide it to the public under a free and open license (see [Outbound licensing][outbound] document for licensing details).

 [outbound]: Outbound_licensing.markdown